 Visitors to Union Square will have access to some of the best restaurants in the city.
 Bartlett Hall is a popular gastropub located less than a block from Union Square.
-For a fun adult evening out, visit the Starlight Room on the top floor of the iconic Sir Francis Drake Hotel.
-The Starlight Room has sweeping views of the City of San Francisco while visitors enjoy the dance floor or grab a drink at the bar.
+For a fun adult evening out, visit the Starlite Room on the top floor of the iconic Beacon Grand, formerly known as the Sir Francis Drake Hotel.
+The Starlite Room has sweeping views of the City of San Francisco while visitors enjoy the dance floor or grab a drink at the bar.

 Union Square boasts some of the best shopping in the city with high-end brands and upscale boutiques, including luxury retailers such as Neiman Marcus, Saks Fifth Avenue, Louis Vuitton, Gucci, and Tiffany & Co.